-My Photo Blog & Themes
+My Portland Photoblog & Themes

 This page complements my About page on Flickr.

-WalksInPortland | PNWPhotoWalks 2010-2024
+2010-2024 WalksInPortland | PNWPhotoWalks Photoblog, Capstone

 In 2010, I decided to leave my job in downtown Portland and switch to a contract position at a workplace closer to our house.
 In my contract position, I was able to take extended leave and spend time in Alaska with my mom and sisters.
 I'll always treasure the 10 months I lived with my mom before she became ill.

 My job move also prompted me to stop commuting by bicycle and begin commuting year-round on foot, which I did for three years.
-I recognized this was (is) a privilege.
+I recognized this was a privilege.
 My round-trip walk was 5–7 miles.
 It would vary depending on the routes I took.

-My long walks in the Portland metro region are frequently rambles without a destination.
-I like to wander when I explore.
-In addition to maintaining my physical fitness, I've also found my walks and hikes to be therapeutic.
+My long walks were frequently rambles without a destination, since I like to wander when I explore.
+In addition to maintaining my physical fitness, I also found my walks and hikes to be therapeutic.
 That was especially helpful for me when my mom was ill.

-Photography Genres & Themes
+Photography Genres, Photoblog Themes & New Themes

 I haven't specialized in a particular photography genre, but I'd like to learn about a few in-depth.
 Nature, macro, B&W, abstract, and still life photography are all intriguing to me.
 I’ve been a point-and-shoot amateur for many years, so I’ll need to re-learn some photography basics for any genre I decide to tackle.
-I might need to purchase new camera gear as well…

 Architecture & Urban Planning Themes